EA4BFK/IberRadio-Presentations-2016_2024/README.md

   2018  Satellite Station with QFH Antennas (Spanish)

-  2019 How to seup a Station for QO-100 Satellite (Spanish)
+  2019 How to setup a Station for QO-100 Satellite (Spanish)